Questions? We’ve got answers! Check out these topten questions and answers about visiting Disney World with young children in tow.

 9 – What restaurants are child-friendly?

-Most restaurants on Disney World property are child-friendly with the exceptions of a couple of very high-end restaurants such as Victoria and Albert’s.
+Most restaurants on Disney World property are child-friendly with the exception of a couple of very high-end restaurants such as Victoria and Albert’s.
 Some of our favorite restaurants especially geared towards children include Chef Mickey’s, Whispering Canyon, Tusker House, Akershus Royal Banquet Hall, and the Crystal Palace.

-10 – Is child care available at Disney World?
+10 – Is childcare available at Disney World?

 For a no obligation, FREE Quote on a Disney vacation package, please contact our travel partner Magical Vacation Planner at 407-442-0227 (407-442-0215 for Spanish).
 You can also request a FREE quote online by Clicking HERE.